osrf/robocup_3d_simulation/README.md

  that the installation is ROS indigo.
 If you are using hydro, just replace `indigo` with `hydro` in the following commands.

-1. It's a good idea to add the following lines to your `.bashrc` to avoid future configuration errors.
+1. It is convenient if the environment variables are automatically added to your bash session every time a new shell is launched.

 Hydro version: